-Purchased services are a notable part of any hospital’s procurement spend.
-As supply chain professionals look to manage their sourcing and logistics costs within healthcare organizations, the need for actionable data becomes essential.
+Purchased services are a notable part of any hospital’s procurement spend, making up nearly 36 percent on average of a hospital’s operating expenses.
+As supply chain professionals look to manage their sourcing and logistics costs within healthcare organizations, the need for actionable data becomes essential when examining purchased services.

 That’s why we built DSSI Analyze to be different.
-There are a lot of companies out there that will take your AP data and categorize it for you to tell you by category and by vendor if you’re trending up or trending down.
-But the detail behind those changes is the crux of it, and most of the tools out there can’t show you those layers deeper.
+There are many companies out there that will take your AP data and put it into purchased services categories to tell you by category and by vendor if you’re trending up or trending down.
+But the detail behind those changes is the crux of it, and most of the tools out there can’t show you those deeper layers.
 The why of it matters so much.

 The answers vary – sometimes it’s better to pay for individually packaged juice rather than pay someone to pour that juice, and it might be completely different with an outsourcer in the mix – but DSSI Analyze accounts for all that.
 It houses and refines the data to help you find the questions to ask, and offers the details you need to make informed decisions.

-That’s the power that DSSI Analyze brings – to help you master the contract, and really manage it to a granular level to make sure you are getting the most out of each contract, and every dollar spent.
+That’s the power that DSSI Analyze brings – to help you master your purchased services contracts to a granular level to make sure you are getting the most out of each contract and every dollar spent.

 Try DSSI Analyze™ Today

 Contact us for a free demo and initial savings analysis.